usagm/usagm-press-freedom/english/_posts/2019-05-02-blog-uganda-censors-target-39-for-reporting-on-bobi-wine.md

 entity: voa
 entity-short: voa
 image: https://gdb.voanews.com/9DC90721-E0C7-4D65-BB4D-520E48371EE0_w1023_r1_s.jpg
 cutline: Supporters of Ugandan musician turned politician Robert Kyagulanyi, commonly known as Bobi Wine, run away from a water cannon as they gather at Busabala, where he was planning to hold a news conference, April 22, 2019.
+alt: "Supporters of Ugandan musician turned politician Robert Kyagulanyi, commonly known as Bobi Wine, run away from a water cannon as they gather at Busabala, where he was planning to hold a news conference."
 credit: AFP

 byline: Doug Bernard, VOA press freedom editor